raadhikaS/My-Portfolio/README.md

-# My Porfolio using HTML,CSS and JS
-### I have created a Responsive Portfolio Website
+# I have created a Responsive Portfolio Website

 - Responsive Personal Portfolio Website Using HTML CSS & JavaScript
 - Smooth scrolling in each section.